From Meta-Thought to Execution: Cognitively Aligned Post-Training for Generalizable and Reliable LLM Reasoning: Experiments

 \subsubsection{Overconfidence Analysis}

 To evaluate confidence calibration, we analyze the confidence of intermediate computational steps in incorrect predictions.
-Following Section~\ref{sec:ccrl_reward}, for each incorrect prediction, we compute the entropy $H_t$ for all computed numbers (Equation~\ref{entropy_for_all_tokens}), then use $H_{\max}$ (Equation~\ref{entropy_for_one_position})—the maximum entropy across steps—as the uncertainty measure.
+Following Section~\ref{sec:ccrl_reward}, for each incorrect prediction, we compute the entropy $H_t$ for all computed numbers (Equation~\ref{entropy_for_all_tokens}), then use $H_{\max}$ (Equation~\ref{entropy_for_one_position}), the maximum entropy across steps, as the uncertainty measure.
 The confidence score is $c = e^{-H_{\max}}$ (Equation~\ref{eq:confidence_reward}).
-We measure overconfidence rates at thresholds $c > 0.5, 0.7, 0.9$—the percentage of high-confidence incorrect predictions.
+We report the proportion of predictions exceeding confidence thresholds $c > 0.5, 0.7, 0.9$ on both incorrect and correct predictions, capturing overconfident errors and confident correct answers respectively.